 - Section 6 (Retention/Revocation of Prior POA): When you file Form 2848, it automatically revokes and overrides any previously filed 2848 Forms that include the same issues and time periods specified on the new form.
-If you wish to alter or make an addition to your form, check the box in this section so the previous form doesn’t get overwritten.
+If you wish to retain a prior power of attorney, you would check this section and include a copy of the 2848 you wish to retain.

-- Section 7(Signatures): Finally the form must be signed; if the form refers to a jointly filed tax form such as Form 1040, then your spouse must also fill out and sign their own Form 2848.
+- Section 7(Signatures): Finally the form must be signed; if your spouse needs representation too, then your spouse must also fill out and sign their own Form 2848.

 The best thing to do is to go through this form with a licensed tax professional so that the document is airtight and performs the exact duties you want it to.
 Granting power of attorney to someone, whether they may be a loved one or tax professional, is a delicate and sensitive process.
-You don’t want to give too much or too little power—one way to avoid this is to have a CPA or tax attorney review your form before your file.
+You don’t want to give too much or too little power—one way to avoid this is to have a CPA, Enrolled Agent, or tax attorney review your form before your file.

 How to Revoke a Power of Attorney

-If you need to revoke an IRS power of attorney agreement or withdraw a representative you must write “REVOKE” across the top of the first page with a current signature and date below the annotation.
-Keep in mind, aspects of your tax power of attorney could be altered without a complete revocation.
-You can also write a completely new agreement that addresses the same issues and time frames as the previous Form 2848.
+If you need to revoke an IRS power of attorney agreement or withdraw a representative you must write “REVOKE” across the top of the first page with a current signature and date below the annotation..
+You can also file a new Form 2848.

 If you need to file a Form 2848 with the IRS, Community Tax has the tools and resources to assist you.
 You should never file a document as important as a Form 2848 without first having a tax professional examine and approve it first.
 The team at Community Tax ready to help you, call Community Tax today 888.684.5803.